SeaDve/Kooha/README.md

 A simple screen recorder for GNOME Wayland

+## What is not yet working
+* Video format settings
+* Some bugs in audio recording

 ## Build from source

 ## Credits

 Developed by **[Dave Patrick](https://github.com/SeaDve)**.

 The [chime](https://soundbible.com/1598-Electronic-Chime.html) used is under the Public Domain.